toxuin/Griswold/README.md

 ##Config:##

-All parameters are stored in config.yml and are reloadable without restarting the server (**/repairman reload**).
+All parameters are stored in config.yml and are reloadable without restarting the server (**/blacksmith reload**).

 **Debug** is for debugging stuff and not usually useful if you don't know why you need it.
 Default if "**false**".

 **Timaout** is for timeout of blacksmiths "remember" your item and are waiting for you to confirm the repair.
 Default is "**5000**" (5 sec).

 **Language** is a name of language file (without .yml at the end) stored next to config.yml and containing all the text in preferred language.
 Default is "**ru_RU**".

+**PriceToAddEnchantment** sets the price to add one random set of enchantments.
+Default - 50.

+**ClearOldEnchantments** says to repairmen whether they should blank the item before they enchant it or just add new enchantments to it.
+Default - true that means "yes, blank it".

+**EnchantmentBonus** is a number of "virtual bookshelves" around blacksmith.
+Greater the number - cooler are enchantments.
+Default - 5.

 You also can alternate price calculation by changing basic armor and tool prices and enchantment cost.
 Modify parameters **BasicArmorPrice**, **BasicToolPrice** and **BasicEnchantmentPrice**.